What is the James O. Freedman Presidential Scholar program?

 The program enlists faculty and researchers to mentor juniors through part-time, paid research assistantships.
-The program provides opportunities for students to experience research first-hand and is intended to prepare students for undertaking senior honors theses.
+It provides opportunities for students to experience research that contributes, in some way, to their academic and/or intellectual development and is intended to prepare students for undertaking senior honors theses.

 Only students who have attained a GPA in the top 40% of the class at the end of fall term of sophomore year are eligible for the program.
 Eligible students are notified winter term of sophomore year.
 Students apply for the program during sophomore year (winter and spring), and the assistantships take place over two terms during junior year.
+Assistantships must be completed during the junior year, and students who are unable to complete the two terms of the assistantship during junior year will be discontinued from the program.
 Questions about student eligibility should be directed to the Undergraduate Advising and Research office.

-Faculty are invited to submit project descriptions to the online project database (Click here for submission form and information).
-Note that this database is available to all students, but faculty may indicate that specific projects are only available to Presidential Scholars.
-Students contact faculty and arrange for interviews.
-Interviews should take place during winter term and the first 2 weeks of spring term so that all students have the opportunity to interview for an assistantship regardless of their D-plan.
+Faculty are invited to submit project descriptions to the UGAR online project database.
+Note that this database is available to all students, but faculty may choose to indicate that specific projects are only available to Presidential Scholars.
+Students are notified of their eligibility in the winter, and the application/interview process takes place during winter term and the first half of spring term.
+Faculty are encouraged to interview prospective Presidential Scholars in person (or via phone/Skype for students not on campus).
 Once you have selected a student, the student will complete an online application form.
-When the student submits that form, an email will automatically be generated to the faculty advisor.
-The email will direct the faculty advisor to an online confirmation form which must be submitted to complete the application process.
+You will receive an email directing you to an online confirmation form which must be submitted to complete the application process.
 PLEASE NOTE: a completed application form and faculty confirmation does not guarantee acceptance into the program.
 If we have more applications than stipends, selection will be based on factors such as academic standing and the relevance of the project to the student’s major.

 Project descriptions should not be overly technical or use jargon or acronyms without explanations.
 The description should identify some responsibilities of the intern, the skills and knowledge to be developed, and the qualifications (or lack of) needed for the assistantship.
 While specific responsibilities may be redefined later, this type of description allows a student to get an idea as to what the assistantship entails.
 James O. Freedman Presidential Scholar projects need not be self-contained in the two terms or be an independent project.
 Many projects are "works in progress" as part of the larger research effort, depending upon the sponsor and upon the inclination and abilities of the student.
 It is beneficial to identify in your description if a graduate student or others on your research team will have the day-to-day contact with your Scholar in addition to you.